aantipov/moiva-catalog/README.md

 - to know if a repository has a related npm package as its core artifact so that Moiva can show relevant charts, for example, Npm Downloads or Npm releases (in case a user searches for a Github repository, not for an Npm package).

 ## Structure
-The catalog is a collection of Libraries (you can learn more about the Library concept in the [the Moiva's readme](https://github.com/aantipov/moiva)).
+The catalog is a collection of Libraries (you can learn more about the Library concept in the [Moiva's readme](https://github.com/aantipov/moiva)).

 Libraries are grouped into categories - one file per category.